-CENTRAL COURSES: In each these three stream, there are two courses which are central courses in the sense that their material is used in ubiquitously in mathematics.
+CENTRAL COURSES: In each of these three streams, there are two courses which are somewhat more central in the sense that their material is used in ubiquitously in mathematics.
 These central courses are:

 - Math 113.
 Analysis I: Complex Function Theory Math 114.
 Analysis II: Measure, Integration and Banach Spaces - Math 122.
 Algebra I: Theory of Groups and Vector Spaces Math 123.
 Algebra II: Theory of Rings and Fields - Math 131.
 Topology I: Topological Spaces and the Fundamental Group Math 132.
 Topology II: Smooth manifolds